17 Short Stories in English, Perfect for ESL Students of All Levels

 Why Short Stories Are Exceptional for ESL Students

-You have tons of options for interacting with short stories.
+- You have tons of options for interacting with short stories.
 Students could go around in a circle and take turns reading out loud, they could read out loud in pairs or groups, they could read on their own or they could listen to you (or classmates) reading out loud.
-We will get more into the many possible activities to accompany this in a bit.

-Another exceptional component to short stories is the element of sharing of different cultures and perspectives.
+- There is the element of sharing different cultures and perspectives.
 Most short stories paint a picture of an event in time, or some may have a cultural undertone.
 They may often be able to teach something about history or culture.
-This is what makes short stories so exciting and promotes eagerness in your ESL students.
-Not to mention, your students may all have their own takes on these stories based on their own backgrounds.
+Plus, your students may all have their own takes on these stories based on their own backgrounds.

 Essential ESL Skills Short Stories Bring to Your Classroom